-determine priorities for improvement in a process
+• Determine priorities for improvement in a process,

-or help to identify the causes of a problem.
+• Identify the causes of a problem.

 Image by the author: Inventory ABC analysis in Graphite Note